 - torque wrench (3/8″ drive)

-Drain and Fill Procedure Step-by-Step
+Drain and Fill Procedure for a Sienna

 The first step is to do some preparation work.
 It can be handy to know exactly how much fluid you end up draining from the transmission, so that you know exactly how much you should add.
 If you have a nice graduated container of some sort, use that.
 If not, you can make your own with a gallon ice-cream bucket or milk jug.
 Fill it with a quart at a time, then mark the side of it with a Sharpie.